 If your choir is beginning to read music notation, display a few tonal pattern cards or write 2-3 patterns on a whiteboard.
 Sing one and ask the choir to tell you which one they heard.

-If you have a little more time in rehearsal, try letting your older children's choir compose a short 4- or 8-bar piece using tonal pattern cards (this could also be a fun gathering activity).
-Teach the melody line of a new anthem by having your choir sight-sing individual tonal pattern cards, then piece them together into a phrase.
+If you have a little more time in rehearsal, try letting your older elementary choir compose a short 4- or 8-bar piece using tonal pattern cards (this could also be a fun gathering activity).
+Teach the melody line of a new piece by having your choir sight-sing individual tonal pattern cards, then piece them together into a phrase.

 Related post: Fun, Easy Gathering Activities for Children’s Choir

-This is a fun, effective way to teach solfege to young children and it incorporates a little movement into your rehearsal!
-See printable posters below.
-Reinforce this concept with the Balloon Song, using notes of the C chord.
+This is a fun, effective way to teach solfege to younger elementary singers and it incorporates a little movement into your rehearsal!
+See printable posters below, under the Solfege Resources section.
+You can reinforce this concept with the Balloon Song, using notes of the C chord.

 The Curwen hand signs are a useful, practical way to help teach the solfege syllables and their relationship to each other.
 For instance, the sign for fa is a closed fist with thumb pointing down because the tendency of this note is to go to mi.
-See printable signs below.
+See printable signs below, under the Solfege Resources section.

 Take a break during rehearsal to sing something fun.
 Use folk songs and simple pieces that follow the progression outlined in the Kodály Method.
 Here are a few ideas (and music links):